-The news comes just days after promoter Eddie Hearn, whose Matchroom stable operate on the streaming service, warned ‘GGG’ he must sign up in order to fight Canelo for a third time.
+The news comes just days after promoter Eddie Hearn, whose Matchroom stable operates on the streaming service, warned ‘GGG’ he must sign up to fight Canelo for the third time.

 Golovkin drew (highly controversially) and lost to Canelo on consecutive September dates in 2017 and 2018, with a third fight open at both ends.